 Professional photographer, lifelong knitter & maker.
-I try to combine the two as often as possible, on book projects, patterns, and teaching Photography for Knitters workshops.
+I try to combine the two as often as possible, on book projects, knitwear fashion photography for yarn companies, sweater companies, and knitwear designers-- and teaching Photography for Knitters workshops.

-My professional work is online here.
-I shoot for big deal magazines, companies, non-profits & other projects.
+My professional website for Gale Zucker Photography is online here.
+I also shoot for magazines, companies, non-profits & other projects.
 Take a peek!

-I also have a knit blog, She Shoots Sheep Shots that’s been around since 2005, and a photography blog, clever titled Gale Zucker Photography the Blog I post there irregularly.
+My knit blog, She Shoots Sheep Shots has been around since 2005, and I have a photography blog, clever titled Gale Zucker Photography the Blog I post there irregularly.
 But thoughtfully.

 A while back I started a portfolio called She Shoots Sheep Shots, when a series of sheep farm magazine assignments came my way.
 Then I realized: destiny!
 Such crazy animals to photograph, they see in 360 degrees.

 I combined my passions in co-authoring & photographing the book Shear Spirit: Ten Fiber Farms, Twenty Patterns and Miles of Yarn, from PotterCraft 2008 , go check out the blog , it’s a combo travel & craft coffee table book with big juicy photos, lots of interesting profiles, and original projects to knit from fiber artists at each farm or ranch.
 The writer and I visited fiber farmers around the country, lived with them for a few days, documented their lives , drank the kool-aid and patted the wool.
 Living the dream, I tell ya!